- Application Deadline

 Level and Duration of Funding

-The Targeted Grants to Institutes program provides funding for up to five years and up to $200,000 per year, which includes 20 percent per year in indirect costs to the institution.
+The Targeted Grants to Institutes program provides funding for up to three years and up to $200,000 per year, which includes 20 percent per year in indirect costs to the institution.
 Awards will not be considered for renewal.
 Awardees must reapply to the Targeted Grants to Institutes program for new funding for a period after their current award ends.
+Awards can begin no earlier than January 1, 2021, and must begin no later than July 1, 2021.

 The funding provided is flexible and based on the type of support requested by the institution in the proposal.

-Please see the foundation’s grant policies for further guidelines.
-The foundation’s indirect cost policy allows up to 20 percent of direct cost expenditures.
-Please note there are no restrictions on salary support, and travel expenses are not capped at $4,000 per year per individual for this program.
+Please see the Simons Foundation’s grant policies for further guidelines.
+Note that, for this program, there are no restrictions on salary support and travel expenses are not capped at $4,000 per year per individual.

 Applications may be submitted by established U.S. and foreign public and private educational and nonprofit institutes and research centers.
 The program is not intended to support institutes or centers whose main purpose is to provide a focal point for research of faculty at a specific university.
 This program will not support national labs, or the equivalent, with a primary focus on experiments.